 How to make the dowels level

-- The best way to get the dowels level and centered is to drill one hole (only), thread the dowel through to the other side, then mark where that second hole should be.
-Next drill hole #2.
+- The best way to get the dowels level and centered is to create one hole (only), thread the dowel through to the other side, then mark where that second hole should be.
+Next create hole #2.
 Then thread the dowel all the way through.

 Use your Sharpie to mark these spots.